Rijnsburg

 Rijnsburg ([ˈrɛinzbʏr(ə)x]) is a village in the eastern part of the municipality of Katwijk, in the western Netherlands, in the province of South Holland.
-The name means Rhine's Burg in Dutch.
+It lies on the Oude Rijn, from which it takes its name.

 History

-The history starts way before the 2th century when there was a castle called " castle on the rhine".
-The king who ruled was called William 1 Count of Holland.
-But he was also the king over Germany.

-His grandson was called Floris VI and was also count of Holland.

 Rijnsburg used to be a separated municipality until 1 January 2006, when, together with Valkenburg, it was added to the municipality of Katwijk.
 Before that, the municipality covered an area of 6.07 km2 of which 0.21 km2 was water, and had a population of 14851 inhabitants (1 June 2005).

 Rijnsburg's main claim to fame is that the philosopher Spinoza lived there from 1661 to 1663.
 The modest house in which he lived is still preserved, and can be visited.

 Rijnsburg is located in an area called the "Dune and Bulb district" (Duin- en Bollenstreek) and is one of the locations of the flower auction company Royal FloraHolland.

 Rijnsburg Abbey was established by Petronilla of Lorraine, consort of Floris II, Count of Holland, in 1133.
 It flourished for many years.
 Two of her granddaughters, Sophie and Hedwig, would later join this abbey, one of them as abbess.